galtproject/galtproject-docs/whitepaper/en/Whitepaper.md

 - etc.

 ### Arbitrators elections
-To make the governance system more reliable, the Arbitrators should be easily elected and re-elected, they should have economic incentive to honestly resolve disputes and they should represent all the participants of the Protocol – the property owners, Oracles and GALT token holders.
-In some cases, the goals of the property owners, Oracles and GALT token holders may not meet.
-So, they should have equal voting rights.
-The Property owners have the ERC721 tokens.
-Each token has its area in square meters.
-This is a basic variable for voting.
-The more land or real estate you have, the more votes you have.
-The Oracles have deposits in GALT.
-Deposits are used as a Voting variable.
-For the Galt tokens holders, the balance of tokens locked in a personal smart contract is used as voting power.
+To make the governance system more reliable, the Arbitrators should be easily elected and re-elected, they should have economic incentive to honestly resolve disputes and they should represent all the participants of the Protocol.
+GALT token holders use their stake to vote to add or remove Arbitrators in partucular group.
 ![Arbitrators elections](https://raw.githubusercontent.com/galtproject/galtproject-docs/master/whitepaper/images/Artboard15.png)
-Each of these groups has only 1/3 оf the total Votes.
-The property owners, Oracles and GALT token holder get rewarded for staking reputation from protocol commission.
-We will describe it in the "Commission distribution" section.
-Also, the reputation accounting scheme is more complex – you can find more details below.

-### Possible Attack - Property owners and Arbitrators conspiracy
-There is a chance that a part of the Arbitrators and Property owners will conspire.
-The Property owners will create baseless claims, and the Arbitrators will approve them and write off deposits from the Oracles to the Arbitrators' and Property owners' benefit.
-If this will take mass proportions, the whole governance system will be disrupted, which isn't beneficial to all the participants.
-The majority of the Property Owners, Oracles, and GALT holders will change their vote and the Arbitrators will lose their votes and deposits.
-The only question is whether those deposits would be enough to cover the losses.
-There are several ways to avoid this attack:

-- the Arbitrators should be public persons;
-- the amount of GALT, which can be written off from a contract, should be limited for a particular period of time.
-- the sum of all the Arbitrators deposits should be more than that amount;
-- there should be a fast mechanism for casting votes and re-electing the Arbitrators.

-If a part of the Arbitrators will try to withdraw GALT from a contract, this will be noticed by the community, and all the Arbitrators or a part of them will be re-elected.
-The losses will be covered by the dishonest Arbitrators deposits.

 ### Creating property records on the territories without existing states in Oracles property registry (OPR)
 There are the territories that are out of a state's sovereignty and the territories the rights to which were renounced by the state.
 They're called "Terra nullius" or "nobody's land".
 Examples of such territories are Bir Tawil in Africa and Marie Byrd Land in Antarctica, to name a few.
 Due to their isolated geographical position, associated risks, and harsh climate conditions, the settlement of such territories implies substantial financial expenses and a high likelihood of losing investments.
 Neither states themselves, nor private enterprises and investors are ready to do this.
 However, with sufficient financial resources, it's possible to create anything one could imagine in these territories: cities, industries, commercial centers, tax-free areas, etc.